pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 summary: Learn about the FAQs related to TiDB deployment, operations and maintenance.
 ---

-# Deployment, Operation and Maintenance FAQs
+# Deployment, Operations and Maintenance FAQs

 This document summarizes the FAQs related to TiDB deployment, operations and maintenance.